SkafteNicki/dtu_mlops/s5_continuous_integration/unittesting.md

     7. The tests that involve checking anything that has to do with our data, will of course fail if the data is not present.
-To future-proof our code, we can take advantage of the `pytest.mark.skipif` decorator.
-Use this decorator to skip your data tests if the corresponding data files does not exist.
+To future-proof our code, we can take advantage of the `#!python pytest.mark.skipif` decorator.
+Use this decorator to skip your data tests if the corresponding data files do not exist.
 It should look something like this

         ```python
         import os.path